CATALPAresearch/storex/README.md

 An example is the following: `start_exam -n Luna -f`

+After starting the exam, answer each question, when the red text ***start_recording*** appears.
+Each recording stops, after three seconds of silence or with a keyboard interrupt.

 ### Content of the repository
 - The main folder contains the start script ***start_exam***, the exam manager, the evaluation manager, the feedback manager, the text generation component and the test script ***invoke_submodules.py***.
 - The ***audio*** folder contains the Input Decoder and Output Decoder components